ashleyconnor/blog/_til/2022-12-01-about-elixir-pattern-matching-in-anon-functions.md

 I was watching a [recording of José Valim livecoding solutions to the 2021 Advent of Code problems](https://www.youtube.com/watch?v=1rFlhFbJ1_s) and I noticed a piece of code that I didn't know was valid Elixir syntax.

-In an anonymous functions it's possible to pattern match on the input running code based on the match.
+In Elixir, anonymous functions can use pattern matching on their input to execute different code based on the match.

-Similar to how a `cond` statement works:
+This works similarly to a cond statement:

 ```elixir
 cond do